gov-cy/staging-govcy-design-system-docs/src/components/date_picker.md

     </div>
 </form>
 ```

+### Order of elements inside the component
+Place the elements inside the component in the following order.
+1. Label
+2. Hint
+3. Error message
+4. Input

 ### Error messages
 Make sure to follow the instructions for [error messages](../error_message) and [error summary](../error_summary) when validating user input.